Laya123-star/Codeathon-Intermediate-Assessment/README.md

 # 🚗 Car Price Prediction – Regression Model Building

-A supervised machine learning project focused on implementing and comparing
-multiple **regression algorithms** to model and predict car prices in the American market.
+A supervised machine learning project focused on implementing and comparing multiple **regression algorithms** to model and predict car prices in the American market.

 ---

 ## 📘 Project Overview

-This project is based on a business problem where a Chinese automobile company
-plans to enter the US market and wants to understand:
+This project is based on a business problem where a Chinese automobile company plans to enter the US market and wants to understand:

-- Which variables significantly affect car price
+- Which variables significantly affect car price.
-- How well these variables explain price variation
+- How well these variables explain price variation.
-- How pricing strategy can be optimized
+- How pricing strategy can be optimized.

-The goal of this project is to build and evaluate multiple regression models
-to identify the most accurate and reliable model for predicting car prices.
+The goal of this project is to build and evaluate multiple regression models to identify the most accurate and reliable model for predicting car prices.

 ---